spesml/spesml.github.io/README.md

 # spesml.github.io

-this is the repository for public website of the research project SpesML
+this is the repository of the public website of the research project SpesML